 Some Great options for Keynote users

-PDF to Keynote is a simple tool that does just what its name implies which is converting PDF files to flat image keynote ready slides and simply automates the process by skipping the manual tediousness of clicking and dragging the desired slide image to cover the slide you want to amend.
-PDF to Keynote is about as simple as it gets, sporting a super basic UI and no real features outside of direct conversion however it gets the job done most of the time and its free however reviews are pretty mixed suggesting it may be a hit or miss for you, in any case we still suggest checking it out as it may just deliver exactly what you need.
+PDF to Keynote is a simple tool that does just what its name implies which is converting PDF files to flat image keynote-ready slides and simply automates the process by skipping the manual tediousness of clicking and dragging the desired slide image to cover the slide you want to amend.
+PDF to Keynote is about as simple as it gets, sporting a super basic UI and no real features outside of direct conversion however it gets the job done most of the time and it’s free however reviews are pretty mixed suggesting it may be a hit or miss for you, in any case, we still suggest checking it out as it may just deliver exactly what you need.

 Other Keynote Methods

-Unfortunately there just are not as many options for PDF conversions for Keynote as there are for mac, we came across many more lesser known and tried options but for the purpose of this guide we wanted to stay on the beaten path.
+Unfortunately there just are not as many options for PDF conversions for Keynote as there are for Mac, we came across many more lesser-known and tried options but for the purpose of this guide, we wanted to stay on the beaten path.
 If you have some other keynote options that work for you and we forgot to mention feel free to let us know in the comments section below.

 Best Methods For PDF to Google Slides Conversion

-The first thing your going to want to do is take your PDF and have it converted into PowerPoint.
+The first thing you’re going to want to do is take your PDF and have it converted into PowerPoint.
 Refer back to the beginning of the guide to the PowerPoint section and use either Acrobat or one of the mentioned free web apps to make the conversion.

 Once you have your PDF file to PPT, simply go back to Google Drive and upload the PowerPoint file to your Drive.

-Well there you have it!
-While imperfect at best and sometimes frustrating its far from impossible or even difficult to implement or convert PDF files into your favorite presentation app whether that be PowerPoint, Apple’s Keynote or Google Slides.
+Well, there you have it!
+While imperfect at best and sometimes frustrating it’s far from impossible or even difficult to implement or convert PDF files into your favorite presentation app whether that be PowerPoint, Apple’s Keynote, or Google Slides.
 We hope this saves you valuable time you can use to be more productive focusing on building out your presentation content and features.
-Please let us know below if you have any other tips or apps you prefer to use for implementing PDF’s into your presentations, we’d love to hear from you and share productivity methods!.
+Please let us know below if you have any other tips or apps you prefer to use for implementing PDFs into your presentations, we’d love to hear from you and share productivity methods!